a-g-hantash/linux-server-configuration/README.md

 9. Go to http://ec2-18-185-16-61.eu-central-1.compute.amazonaws.com

-# And all done!
-If you visit your application url or your IP address, you should see your site live!
+**And all done!
+If you visit your application URL or your IP address, you should see your site live!**

 ## References